mikejmets/senaite.queue/docs/extend.rst

-Imagine that instead of having a workflow action "dispatch" in place, you rather have a simple view from which the user can choose samples and generate a dispatch pdf from all them at once.
-Basically you want to feed the queue directly by your own:
+Imagine that instead of having a workflow action "dispatch" in place, you rather have a simple view from which the user can choose samples and generate a dispatch pdf for all them at once.
+Basically you want to feed the queue directly yourself:

 .. code-block:: python